tkhyn/django-gm2m/README.rst

 The signals listed below can be imported from the ``gm2m.signals`` module.

-deleting_src
+deleting
    Sent when instances involved in the source side of a GM2M relationship (= instances of the model where the ``GM2MField`` is defined) are being deleted.
+The ``sender`` is the ``GM2MField`` instance.
 The receivers take 2 keyword arguments:
       - ``del_objs``, an iterable containing the objects being deleted in the first place
       - ``rel_objs``, an iterable containing the objects related to the objects in ``del_objs``, and that are to be deleted if cascade deletion is enabled
-   The ``sender`` is the ``GM2MField`` instance.

-deleting_tgt
-   Same thing but for an instance on the target side of a GM2M relationship.

-The deleting_src/tgt signals can be used to customize the behaviour when deleting a source or target instance.
+   This signal can be used to customize the behaviour when deleting a source or target instance.

 Prefetching